Modern Combat 5: Blackout: Gameplay

 Gameplay in Modern Combat 5: Blackout is similar to previous entries in the series.
 The player can shoot, crouch, sprint, throw grenades, aim, reload their weapons, leap over obstacles, knife enemies, change/pick up weapons, and use abilities supported by the equipped class.
-A new key feature to Modern Combat 5 is the ability to choose soldier classes ranging from Assault, Heavy, Sniper, Recon, Support, Bounty Hunter, Sapper, X-1 Morph, Kommander, and Marauder.
+A new key feature to Modern Combat 5 is the ability to choose soldier classes ranging from Assault, Heavy, Sniper, Recon, Support, Bounty Hunter, Sapper, X-1 Morph, Kommander, Marauder and Tracker class.
 Each of which has its own different perks and weapons), although a player's class does not prevent the player from picking up different classes' weapons in-game.
 As the player continues in certain classes and acquires a "weapon score", new guns and attachments to use in both the campaign and multiplayer are unlocked.
 Modern Combat 5 is the first Modern Combat game in the series to use DRM and requires a constant internet connection to play (an internet connection is required for the campaign as well as multiplayer).

 One major change in the campaign of Blackout, compared to previous Modern Combat titles, is that the missions are shorter.
 A mission can last five to ten minutes, noticeably shorter than missions of previous entries.
 Modern Combat 5: Blackout also introduces allies, characters who follow along with the player, often joining in during conflicts.

 Like Zero Hour, the campaign missions in Modern Combat 5: Blackout vary in style.
 The game is primarily a first person shooter, but missions include controlling turrets on boats, helicopters, and even drones.